slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - A loucura é a incapacidade de comunicar-se.
 - you don’t need to have an opinion about everything. get fewer opinions about way fewer things. then interrogate your stronger opinions.

+- you can have the mind or you can have the moment. -- naval
+- better bored than busy -- naval
 -->

 > *"Knowledge speaks, but wisdom listens."